DEISEAL (Sun-wise)

 Ecological artist, Antony Lyons grew up close to Lough Gur, and the site has retained a central importance for him throughout his life and artistic journey.

-On-going work in this region - by Lyons and a range of collaborators - includes a creative 'deep-mapping' explorations around Lough Gur and coastal/estuarine creative research fieldwork in the Shannon Estuary zone.
-Occasional film-poems and writing emerge.
-New developments (2023) include opening links and dialogues with Portugal-based archaeologists for collaborative explorations, especially involving deep-time narratives and layers.
+On-going creative research in this region - by Lyons and a range of collaborators - includes 'deep-mapping' explorations around Lough Gur and coastal/estuarine research fieldwork in the Shannon Estuary area.
+Occasional film-poems and writings emerge.
+New developments (2023) include opening links and dialogues with Portugal-based archaeologists for collaborative explorations, especially involving deep-time narratives and ecological perspectives.